TristanBrattinga/cssttr/README.md

 <div id="rangeCode"></div>

+### Control the cube using range inputs

-Now the final step for me to do is making the cube rotate by listening to the range inputs.
+The next step for me to do is making the cube rotate by listening to the range inputs.
 This can only be done by using JavaScript and is also the only piece of JS code allowed in this course.
-In my case the range inputs need to pass a degree to the rotates custom properties and number value to the opacity custom property.
+In my case the range inputs need to pass a degree value to the rotates custom properties and number value to the opacity custom property.
 That is why I added the conditional statement of when the rangeName is one of the rotates, it adds the degree unit behind it.

 ```javascript